ClusterHQ/flocker/docs/releasenotes/index.rst

   This was particularly likely to occur on AWS.
 * The container agent is now optional and can be safely disabled if you don't expect to be using Flocker's deprecated container API or ``flocker-deploy``.
   The :ref:`Flocker plugin for Docker<plugin>` allows you to use Flocker from Docker without using Flocker's container API.
-* The :ref:`OpenStack block device backend <openstack-dataset-backend>` can now be configured to use Cinder API V2, which allows Flocker to manage larger numbers (> 1000) of volumes on OpenStack.
+* The :ref:`OpenStack block device backend <openstack-dataset-backend>` will now use Cinder API V2 if it is available.
+  This allows Flocker to manage larger numbers of volumes (> 1000) on OpenStack.

 Previous Releases
 =================